Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 IPv6.
 In using the Dual-Stack approach which is a prerequisite of

-the Internet Protocol.
+version of the Internet Protocol.

 But regarding applications on end systems the Internet access